 UPTIME_ANALYZE is a data-at-rest analytics engine driven by the need to leverage manufacturers’ legacy data and operational data related to maintenance, and to extract and correlate relevant knowledge.
+It is mainly addressed to manufacturers’ maintenance teams, including maintenance managers and factory workers, who need to gain insights on what happened in the past (for historical data) and what is happening at the moment or the near past/future (for operational data).

 • Only 20-30% of the value from the available data-at-rest is currently accrued by manufacturers